HUMBL LLC CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of California against Humbl LLC

 LEAD PLAINTIFF DEADLINE IS JULY 18, 2022

-NEW YORK and SAN DIEGO, June 07, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of California against Humbl LLC (“Humbl” or the “Company”) ( HMBL) common stock and/or the unregistered Humbl ETX securities between November 21, 2020 and May 19, 2022, inclusive (the “Class Period”).
+NEW YORK and SAN DIEGO, May 31, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of California against Humbl LLC (“Humbl” or the “Company”) ( HMBL) common stock and/or the unregistered Humbl ETX securities between November 21, 2020 and May 19, 2022, inclusive (the “Class Period”).

 All investors who purchased the shares of Humbl LLC and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.